Admission Requirements for Post-Baccalaureate Certificates

 International Post-Baccalaureate Certificate Students

-International students who intend to reside in the U.S. for the purpose of pursuing a certificate as F-1 visa students and need a form I-20 Certificate of Eligibility for Non-immigrant F-1 Student Status must meet the same English language proficiency, transcript evaluation and documentation requirements as international undergraduate applicants.
-Those requirements are detailed under Application and Admission as an International Student in the Undergraduate Admissions section.
+International students who intend to reside in the United States for the purpose of pursuing a UAA certificate as an F-1 visa student and who need a Form I-20 Certificate of Eligibility for Non-Immigrant F-1 Student Status, must fully meet University and program admission requirements before a Form I-20 will be issued.

 International students in F-1 visa status must be formally admitted, full-time, degree-seeking students.
 Health insurance is mandatory.
 Visit the International Student Services web site for details and forms.